linneudm/linneudm/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: Twitter - @linneudm
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like Macaruja
+- ⚡ Fun fact: I like Maracuja